AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 Let's plot the best-fit line along with the points:

-{% include picture.html img="best-fit" ext="jpg" alt="The best-fit line to the data we were given." %}
+{% include picture.html img="best-fit.jpg" alt="The best-fit line to the data we were given." %}

 Awesome!
 This is the best-line fit for the data points we were given.